What are you looking for?

 10. Central Kalahari Game Reserve

-Situated in the central part of Botswana, the Central Kalahari Game Reserve is the largest reserve in the country.
+Situated in the central part of Botswana, the Central Kalahari Game Reserve is the second-largest reserve in the world.
 This vast and remote wilderness offers a one-of-a-kind photographic safari experience, with diverse habitats that are home to a surprising array of animals.
-Herbivores, predators, and over 200 species of birds all occupy the pristine game reserve covering an area of approximately 20,400 square miles.
-The San people have lived here for thousands of years, and some lodges offer cultural interactions.
+The San people have lived here for thousands of years, and some lodges offer immersive cultural experiences.

 Wildlife: Lions, giraffes, cheetahs, leopards, wildebeest, and desert-adapted species.